 Ramona Lumpkin joined Mount Saint Vincent University as President and vice-chancellor in October 2010.

-Dr. Lumpkin is a director on the board of the Association of Universities and Colleges of Canada.
+Dr. Lumpkin is a director on the board of the Association of Universities and Colleges of Canada and chair of the Association of Atlantic Universities.

 From 2001 to 2010, she was Principal of Huron University College, an undergraduate liberal arts institution affiliated with The University of Western Ontario.